qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

                   .. image:: ../../media/k2c-qli-build-ga/qcs9075_qdl_mode_manual.png

                #.
-Verify whether the device has entered the QDL mode:
+Verify if the device is in EDL mode:

                   .. container:: nohighlight